-Zapier Integration
+Zapier integration

 Connect Deskwoot to over 5,000 apps using Zapier.
 Automate workflows between Deskwoot and your CRM, project management tools, email marketing platforms, and mor

-- New conversation created — a customer opens a new conversation.
+- New conversation created.
+A customer opens a new conversation.

-- New message received — an incoming message arrives in any conversation.
+- New message received.
+An incoming message arrives in any conversation.

-- New contact created — a new customer record is added.
+- New contact created.
+A new customer record is added.

-Deskwoot actions let other apps push data into Deskwoot:
+Actions let other apps push data into Deskwoot:

 - Create a conversation